Outline and Preparation#

 int execve(const char *filename, const char *argv[], const char *envp[]);

 A signal is a small message that notifies a process that an event of some type has occurred in the system.
 Each signal has a name and a number.
-For example, on Linux OS, SIGINT, SIGKILL, and SIGSEGV are famous signals with numbers 2, 9, and 11, respectively.
+For example, on Linux SIGINT, SIGKILL, and SIGSEGV are well-known signals with numbers 2, 9, and 11 respectively.
 Signals provide the kernel a mechanism to expose low-level hardware exceptions (e.g., divide by zero) to the user processes.
 Imagine a process attempts to divide by zero, then the kernel sends a SIGFPE signal (number 8) to the process.
-If a process makes an illegal memory reference, the kernel sends it a SIGSEGV.

-• The kernel has detected an event such as divide-by-zero error or a child process has terminated
+• The kernel has detected an event such as divide-by-zero error or a child process has terminated.

 There is a default action associated with each type of signal.
 A process can modify the default action associated with a signal by installing a signal handler.
 A process can install a signal handler by using the signal function.
-This function takes two arguments: the number of the signal and a signal handler associated with the signal.
-The prototype of the signal function is as follows.
+This function takes two arguments:

 #include <signal.h>